Getting Started

 Where does Tritium store my documents?

 Like most high-quality word processors, Tritium runs on your desktop.
 That means it can access any files that you have access to on your desktop.
-It does not send the documents anywhere or store them in any cloud environment other than those which you have specifically configured it to do so through an integration.
-No integrations are enabled by default.
+The Commercial Build does not send the documents anywhere or store them in any cloud environment other than those which you have specifically configured it to do so through an integration.
+No integrations are enabled by default in the Commercial Build.
 However, integrations are forthcoming for iManage, SharePoint, NetDocuments and other common document management systems.
+The Assistant tool in the Community Build and Web Preview is configured to transfer documents to a Tritium server which relays those documents to an OpenAI model for suggestions.
+No data is stored on Tritium servers, and this data is only transfered if you interact with the Assistant.

 Security

-Tritium is network isolated by default and does not accept any inbound or outbound connections.
-Tritium Legal Technologies Limited does not receive or store any document data.
-The commercially-licensed desktop application does not send telemetry data, although this may be added as an opt-in only feature in the future.
-Users that add the LLM integration will also transmit data to the configured LLM provider.
-LLM integration is excluded by default and must be manually added at install-time and cannot be enabled.
+The Commercial Build of Tritium is network isolated by default and does not accept any inbound or outbound connections.
+Tritium Legal Technologies Limited does not receive or store any document data from this build.
+Neither the Commercial Build nor the Community Build desktop applicationis send telemetry data, although this may be added as an opt-in only feature in the future.
+Users that add the LLM integration in the Commercial Build will also transmit data to the configured LLM provider.
+LLM integration is excluded by default and must be manually added at install-time and cannot be enabled in the Commercial Build.
+The Community Build is configured to speak automatically with Tritium servers which relay responses back from an OpenAI model.

 Tritium is developed in memory-safe Rust code.
 After installation, the application runs entirely in user-space; no services or drivers are installed.
 The MSI binary is signed by the founder with transition to an Extended Validated Code Signing Certificate in the name of Tritium Legal Technologies Limited imminent.